 First, is that Jesus was anointed by the Spirit and sent by the Father, just as we, at ordination, were anointed by the Spirit and sent by Christ to spread the Good News of his love through Word, Sacrament, and pastoral charity.
 Our priesthood is not our own.
-It is not a personal privilege.
-It is not a platform.
+It is not a personal privilege or a platform.
 Our priesthood is a share in Jesus' priesthood.
 It comes from Christ and it depends wholly upon him.
 And so, the unrivaled passion of our lives must be to remain in the Presence of Christ.
+Isn't this, dear brother priests, what attracts us to our patron, St. John Vianney?
+His priestly heart was radically open to Jesus.
+This saintly priest attained the heights of friendship with Jesus through prayer, devotion to the Eucharist, penance and asceticism.

-Our lives and ministries make sense only if we draw ever closer to Jesus.
+So too, our lives and ministries make sense only if we draw ever closer to Jesus.
 And the longer we remain in Jesus, the more completely we will discard the false idols that separate us from the Christ and do harm to God's People.
-The more deeply we remain in Christ, the more insistently we will beg him to heal and forgive even our most hidden defects, wounds, and heartaches.
-This requires us to ask the Holy Spirit to make us humble and docile.
-It means asking the Lord through prayer, spiritual direction, and sacramental penance for the grace to reorient the desires of our heart so that we may seek God alone.
+The longer we remain in Christ, the more insistently we will beg him to heal and forgive even our most hidden defects, wounds, and heartaches.
+Thru prayer, spiritual direction, and sacramental penance, we must ask the Lord for the grace to reorient the root desires of our heart so that we may seek God alone.
 To live in Jesus is to learn, day by day, how to live only for God and for the sake of God.
 And it is only when we live only for God that we are truly at home with our people in their 'joy and hope, their grief and anguish'.

 A second point is that Jesus was anointed by the Spirit and sent by the Father to proclaim and to teach the good news of salvation.
 It sounds so easy, doesn't it?
 So effortless!
 Almost automatic!
-Jesus is God's very Word in the flesh, anointed by the Spirit- of course, he knew what to say!
+Jesus is the Incarnate Word, anointed by the Spirit - of course, he knew what to say!
 Unlike ourselves, he didn't need biblical commentaries, worship aids, and laptops!
 Nor did he preach every Sabbath to the same congregation made up of folks who would have known his stories, his favorite themes, even his pet peeves.
 Take it from me, there are advantages to being an itinerant preacher!
 But, in fact, there was nothing effortless or automatic in Jesus' preaching.
 Not for nothing did Jesus spent entire nights absorbed in prayer to his Father.
 Not for nothing did the entirety of God's Word course through Jesus' humanity.

-When Jesus spoke, people were amazed not only by his brilliance but indeed by the clarity and authority of his words, words that were confirmed by the signs and wonders he worked: the people he cured and liberated from illness, death, demons, and sin.
-So too our preaching must be confirmed by the loving pastoral care we provide to those who are poor - materially and spiritually; to those who are held captive by sin, by addiction, by injustice, by racism; to those who are sick, distressed, searching, or just trying to make sense out of life.
+When Jesus spoke, people were amazed by the authority of his words, for his preaching was confirmed by the signs and wonders he worked: the people he cured and liberated from illness, death, demons, and sin.
+In the same way, St. John Vianney's preaching was confirmed by the devotion with which he celebrated the Holy Eucharist by the confessions which heard for hours on end, with insight into each penitent, and by his endless pastoral care for those who streamed to the remote village of Ars.
+So too our preaching must be confirmed by the loving pastoral care we provide to those who are poor - materially and spiritually; to those who are held captive by sin, by addiction, by injustice; to those who are sick, distressed, searching, or just trying to make sense out of life.